riccimason99/Dissertation_Project/README.md

 - "neg","compounds", "pos", "neu" are sentiment scores

 - "untokenized" are all tokens together as one string

+  ## Supplementary Files

+  Contains code used to scrape text from pdf into a pandas dataframe and code used to filter out ACLED protest based on protest size.